 Simple Storage

 A plain text file as a simple storage engine is illustrated below.
-The write operations (insert/update/delete) is always append to the end of the log file.
+The write operations (insert/update/delete) are always to append to the end of the log file.
 The read operation is always start from the beginning and scan to the end.
 This results to a simple structure, extremely terrible read performance and unbeatable efficient write performance.

 Hash Index Storage